 Read Full Biography

-Mr. Taylor’s practice and experience is geared towards advising clients in the most high-stakes, complex and valuable disputes, and he has developed particular expertise advising on investment protection and investment dispute settlements in high-risk jurisdictions, the enforcement of fiscal and legislative stabilisation clauses, production sharing and shareholder/joint venture disputes and complex damages analysis.
-He is noted as a “next generation lawyer” for International Arbitration in The Legal 500 UK (2017), and the 2016 edition of the guide quotes clients praising “his reasoned analysis.”
-The guide also recommends him for his Public International Law experience.
-He is also recommended for arbitration in Who’s Who Legal (2016), which lists him in its Future Leaders list, noting that he is “extremely perceptive and very clever.”
+Mr. Taylor’s practice is geared towards advising clients in the most high-stakes, complex and valuable disputes, and he has developed particular experience in advising on investment protection and investment dispute settlements in high-risk jurisdictions, the enforcement of fiscal and legislative stabilisation clauses, production sharing and shareholder/joint venture disputes, post M&A disputes, and complex damages analysis.

 - Nottingham Law School, 2002, L.P.C.